Comprehensive Framework for Controlling Nonlinear Multi-Species Water Quality Dynamics: Model Order Reduction and Transformation of MS-WQM

 Henceforward, by setting $\hat{\vx}_{\mathrm{MS}_1}(t)={\vx}_{\mathrm{MS}_1}(t) - {\vx}_{\mathrm{MS}_1}(0)$ and $\hat{\vx}_{\mathrm{MS}_2}(t)={\vx}_{\mathrm{MS}_2}(t) - {\vx}_{\mathrm{MS}_2}(0)$ and substituting in \eqref{eq:fMS} we get

-which proves that considering $\vf(\hat{\vx}_{\mathrm{MS}_1}(t),\hat{\vx}_{\mathrm{MS}_2}(t))$ can be utilized by updating $\mA(t)$ in the original model to eliminate terms in blue for pipes and tanks and the negative term in violet encapsulates the nonlinear term at the initial concentrations (refer to the online version of the paper for the actual colors).
+which proves that considering $\vf(\hat{\vx}_{\mathrm{MS}_1}(t),\hat{\vx}_{\mathrm{MS}_2}(t))$ can be utilized by updating $\mA(t)$ in the original model to eliminate the negative terms (in blue) for pipes and tanks, while the positive constant term (in green) encapsulates the nonlinear term at the initial concentrations which is already considered (refer to the online version of the paper for the actual colors).
 Subsequently, the full-order model is formulated as

 where $\hat{\mA}(t)= \begingroup \arraycolsep{2pt}